 In all stages of pregnancy, alcohol is harmful to the embryo and the fetus.
-With a prevalence of 1:300 a fetal alcohol syndrome occurs more often than innate malformations such as the Down’s syndrome.
+With a prevalence of 1 in 300 pregnancies, FAS occurs more often than innate malformations such as Down’s syndrome.

-However, alcohol effects, which affect the most sensitive human organ, are more frequent than fetal alcohol syndrome.
-The effects are characterized by, inter alia, brain achievement weakness, behavioral changes, and behavioral problems.
+However, the consequences of alcohol use affect the most sensitive human organs and are more frequent than FAS.
+The effects are characterized by, among other things, brain achievement weakness, behavioral changes, and behavioral problems.

-Alcohol and his metabolites are harming the body’s cells, especially tissues with a high regenerative capacity are affected.
+Alcohol and its metabolites harm the body’s cells, especially tissues with a high regenerative capacity.
 The substance can be compared to a mitotic toxin.
-Consequently, the growth of the child is restricted and results into a hypoplasia or a hypotrophy.
+Consequently, the growth of the child is restricted, resulting in hypoplasia or hypotrophy.

-An important aspect for the cumulative occurrence of alcohol abuse is the social class.
-Studies proved that socially disadvantaged women give birth to children with growth restriction more frequently.
-In middle class’ women this phenomenon occurred only rarely.
+An important aspect of the cumulative occurrence of alcohol abuse is social class.
+Studies have proven that socially disadvantaged women more frequently give birth to children with growth restriction.
+In these studies, this phenomenon occurred only rarely in middle-class women.

-Typical characteristics are craniofacial changes of the children.
-In various tissues the hypertrophy expresses itself particularly strong: frequently, the lower jaw is shifted back (maxillary hypertrophy), the red of the lips is narrow and drawn-in.
+Typical characteristics of the children are craniofacial changes.
+In various tissues, the hypertrophy expresses itself in a particularly strong way: Frequently, the lower jaw is shifted back (maxillary hypertrophy) and the lips are narrow and drawn in.
 Rarely, the mouth is large and broad.
-The philtrum is narrow and frequently grouped due to the maxillary hypertrophy.
-Usually, the nasal bridge is missing, which gives the impression of a „snub nose“.
+The philtrum is narrow and frequently grouped because of the maxillary hypertrophy.
+Usually, the nasal bridge is missing, which gives the impression of a ‘snub nose.’
 Very often, the palpebral fissure at the eyes is narrowed and horizontally shortened.

-The fetal alcohol syndrome is characterized by growth disorders, organic damages of the cerebrum and the cerebellum as well as minor and major abnormities.
-These disorders occur in particular after heavy abuse of alcohol of the pregnant woman.
+FAS is characterized by growth disorders and organic damage of the cerebrum and the cerebellum, as well as minor and major abnormalities.
+These disorders occur in particular after heavy abuse of alcohol by pregnant women.

 Embryopathies caused by infections